Saving Hamilton’s prime farmland from suburban sprawl

 Stay in the loop!
 Subscribe to our newsletter HERE.

 Let’s do housing growth right.
 Sprawl is not the answer.
-Hamilton’s $5.2 billion infrastructure funding gap for roads, sidewalks, bridges, culverts, sewers, water lines, water and sewage treatment facilities, dumps, libraries, rec centres, police / fire stations and services, and everything else the City owns and operates, demonstrates that we cannot pay to maintain the sprawling infrastructure we already have.
+Hamilton’s $5.2 billion infrastructure funding gapfor roads, sidewalks, bridges, culverts, sewers, water lines, water and sewage treatment facilities, dumps, libraries, rec centres, police / fire stations and services, and everything else the City owns and operates, demonstrates that we cannot pay to maintain the sprawling infrastructure we already have.
 Hamilton goes further into infrastructure spending deficit by $520 million every year.
 A large portion of this infrastructure funding gap is due to a backlog of unfunded renewal and maintenance needs which have accumulated over the City’s long history.
-Building more expensive sprawl on Hamilton White belt farmland would only cripple future Hamiltonians with even more infrastructure debt.
+Building more expensive sprawl on Hamilton’s prime farmland would only cripple future Hamiltonians with even more infrastructure debt and decimate farmland and habitat.

-Bill 185 also permits UBE expansion applications to be submitted anytime and anywhere on Hamilton’s White Belt - 9800 acres of farmland between the built up city and the Greenbelt.
+UBE applications can now be submitted anytime and anywhere on Hamilton’s White Belt - 9800 acres of farmland between the built up city and the Greenbelt.
+Learn more here.

-For a deeper dive on each of these contested expansion areas click “farmland to save” in the dropdown above.
+For a deeper dive on each of these contested expansion areas click “farmland to save” in the dropdown above and watch the quick but super helpful explainer video.

 Jan 2026 update: